COVID-19 and Respiratory Virus Response Tools

-First, please refer to Employee Exposure Guidance for COVID-19 to help answer any immediate questions you may have.
-This policy is applicable to SCCA employees and providers.
+First, please refer to the Employee Exposure Guidance for COVID-19 to help answer any immediate questions you may have.
+This policy is applicable to Fred Hutch employees and providers.

-- Monday-Friday, SCCA Employee Health will respond to your message/survey as soon as we can the following day
+- Monday-Friday, Fred Hutch Employee Health will respond to your message/survey as soon as we can the following day

 - In the case of an emergency, you can also page Infection Prevention at (206) 559-1059

-Beginning on Monday, January 24th, SCCA Employee Health has started sending rapid COVID-19 antigen tests to staff who meet the following criteria:
+Occupational Health is sending rapid COVID-19 antigen tests to staff who meet the following criteria:

 - AND are essential on-campus staff

-- AND have informed Employee Health of their Positive Test (if tested in the community/outside of SCCA)
+- AND have informed Occupational Health of their Positive Test (if tested in the community/outside of Fred Hutch)

 The purpose of these rapid COVID-19 antigen tests is to shorten the time that positive staff must stay home from work.
 A positive staff member may take a COVID-19 rapid antigen test on the 5th day after their symptoms start.
 If this rapid antigen test is negative and the employee's symptoms have significantly improved, they may return to in-person work on day 6.

-No. Rapid antigen tests are only being mailed to staff who tested positive after January 23rd and have a role that is considered essential (i.e., you cannot work from home).
-Employee Health will be conducting no on-site rapid antigen testing.
-Do not show up at the Employee Health clinic and ask for a test, you will be turned away.
+No. Rapid antigen tests are only being mailed to staff who tested positive and have a role that is considered essential (i.e., you cannot work from home) or had a higher-risk exposure to someone who is COVID positive in your home/community or work.

-If you have tested positive after January 23rd and have a role that is considered essential (i.e., you cannot work from home) Employee Health will be mailing you a test via Fedex 2-day shipping.
-There is no need to request a test kit directly from Employee Health.
+If you have tested positive and have a role that is considered essential (i.e., you cannot work from home) Employee Health will be mailing you a test via Fedex 2-day shipping.
+There is no need to request a test kit directly from Occupational Health.